 Engage: They seek to engage with digital content that is sensory, interactive and relevant to their needs.
 From the early popularity of web portals to the spread of online video, to the next-generation virtual realities.
 Their Digital desires are marked by a thirst for content.
 The old media adage that “Content is King" is right and there is no question that the desire to engage with content is a key driver of customer behaviour.

-How are you transforming Mass online Marketing to one to one interaction and engagement in your online marketing plans.
+How are you transforming Mass online Marketing to one to one interaction and engagement in your online marketing strategy.
 How do you become a Source of valued content for your customer?

 Customize: they seek to customize their experiences by choosing and modifying a wide assortment of information products, and services.
 In a generation, customers have gone from having a handful of television channels options to a digital world with more than a trillion webpages.
 They have been trained by their digital networks to expect ever more options for personal choice, and they like this.
 From Pandora’s personalized radio streams to Google’s Search bar that anticipates their search terms when they type just a few characters, they are drawn to increasingly customized experiences.